Apply Now for a Deer Firearm/Muzzleloader Permit!

 - Archery deer hunters and snipe and rail hunters must have a windshield card.

-- The site closes to all use except permit hunting starting two weeks before and continuing through the close of the Central IL Goose season.
+- The site closes to all use except permit and archery hunting starting two weeks before and continuing through the close of the Central IL Goose season.

 - An updated message is recorded daily during goose season.